mrwalakala/mrwalakala.github.io/_posts/2022-02-14-pdf-generation-server-side.md

 - Using a dynamic mapping between PDF fields and fields on the table
 - Create the filled PDF file via UI Action on Workspace/NextExperience/UI16

+After the installation you'll find:
+- PDF Template table, with one demo data related for incident
+- UI Action "Generate PDF from template" on incident table

+To use it on new table you need to define a new record on PDF Template, upload the PDF template on the new record and create a new UI Action, like the existing one on incident table.

 Here the link to the repository  --> [https://github.com/mrwalakala/sn-pdfgeneration][github-link]

 <img src="/assets/pdf-generation-server-side-00.gif" alt="" />